Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### In progress - Version 8.0

+- Optimize overall performances.
+- Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.
+- Code refactoring and quality improvement.
+- Some UI improvements.

 #### 2021.05.09 - Version 7.3

 - Add context menu to study and read online the weekly parashah in navigation and reminder boxes.